 This is a fun one for all ages!
 We loved making Bubble Wrap Apples with this technique.
 It’s super simple and needs just a few supplies that we usually have already in the house.

-Extra Supplies Needed: shaving cream, cookie sheet, paint brush, scraper tool
+Supplies Needed: construction paper, card stock, tempera paint, scissors, glue, googly eyes, pencil or marker, shaving cream, cookie sheet, paint brush, scraper tool

 This technique was a huge hit when it came to these turkey crafts!
 The colors turned out so vibrant and it’s not every day that we paint with shaving cream.
 Read the full tutorial for shaving cream marble paper, but here’s the gist to get you started!